 Biography

-Bradley Bowman serves as senior director of the Center on Military and Political Power at the Foundation for Defense of Democracies, where he focuses on U.S. defense strategy and policy.
-He has served as a national security advisor to members of the Senate Armed Services and Foreign Relations committees, as well as an active duty U.S. Army officer, Black Hawk pilot, and assistant professor at West Point.
+Bradley Bowman serves as senior director of the Center on Military and Political Power (CMPP) at the Foundation for Defense of Democracies (FDD).
+A recognized expert on U.S. foreign and defense policy and strategy, he has served as a national security advisor to members of the Senate Armed Services and Foreign Relations committees, as well as an active-duty U.S. Army officer, Black Hawk pilot, and assistant professor at West Point.

-Bradley has testified to Congress and appeared on CNN and BBC.
-His analysis has been published by The Washington Post, The Wall Street Journal, Foreign Policy, NBC News, Newsweek, Breaking Defense, Defense News, and others.
-He earned an M.A. in international relations from Yale University and a B.S. in American politics from the United States Military Academy at West Point.
+Bradley has testified to Congress, appeared on BBC, CBS, and CNN, and edited and co-authored major monographs on topics such as U.S. military posture, information warfare, and the American defense industrial base.
+He has published hundreds of essays and articles, including ones published by The Washington Post, The Wall Street Journal, and Foreign Policy.
+He earned a master’s in international relations from Yale University and a B.S. in American politics from West Point.

 FDD Analysis